 The Medical Director will preserve the anonymity of those making the allegations, if they so wish.
-The legal position of those who pass on information is that an action for defamation is not likely to succeed against persons passing on information which in their opinion should be brought to the notice of the recipients, since these persons would, unless actuated by malice, be able to rely on the defence of qualified privilege.
-This defence applies to a statement made in pursuance of a legal, moral or social duty to a person who has a corresponding duty to receive
+The legal position of those who pass on information is that an action for defamation is not likely to succeed against persons passing on information which in their opinion should be brought to the notice of the recipients, since these persons would, unless actuated by malice.
+Les able to rely on the defence of qualified privilege.
+This defence applies to a statement made in pursuance of a legal, moral or social duty to a person who has a corresponding duty to receive it.

-Proceedings Establish that Act is in Accordance with Recommended Procedure If proceedings are brought which establish that the defendants have acted in accordance with the recommended procedure, in good faith, and with reasonable care, the Employing Authority should meet the cost of their defence and of any damages or costs ordered to be paid in those proceedings.
+Disciplinary Procedure for Hospital and Community Medical & Dental Staff the recommended procedure, in good faith, and with reasonable care, the Employing Authority should meet the cost of their defence and of any damages or costs ordered to be paid in those proceedings.